 As well as the 5-day course, participants will have a face to face or Skype meeting to discuss designs before you get started – you can even replicate your favourite board in timber if you wish.
 On the course, you’ll use traditional woodworking hand tools to shape your board.
 No woodworking knowledge is necessary, as the small team at Lignum will guide you through everything you need to know with expert care.

-A handmade wooden surfboard is certainly one of the more unusual holiday souvenirs we’ve seen!
+A handmade wooden surfboard is certainly one of the best holiday souvenirs we’ve seen!
 One of the most fun on this list of unusual activities in Salcombe to give you stories to tell for decades.

 Go Wine Tasting… With a Twist!